 How have the British and US systems of government influenced the Australian government system?

 The influence of the US system can be seen in the overall model of the Australian federation, particularly independently governed states working together under a central federal government structure.
-Also, the representative structure of the Australian Senate draws heavily on the US model of the Senate.
+The representative structure of the Australian Senate also draws heavily on the US model of the Senate.

 The Senate from behind the President of the Senate's chair